linux-club-umd/presentations/licensing/slides.md

 # Practical and economic considerations

 - Whatever license you pick, consider the community
-- If you need a legally-contentious or custom license, consult a lawyer
-- Now you know the basics of software licensing

 ## Economic considerations

-- Making money from FOSS is difficult
+- Making money from FOSS is difficult but possible
+- One option is to sell commercial licenses and software support

+## Legal considerations

+Consult a lawyer if:

+- You want a custom license
+- You want to litigate a license violation

+Note: we (the authors) are not lawyers.

+## The end

+Now you know the basics of software licensing!

 # Bibliography